-- Turn roofing underlay a minimum of 50mm up at the abutment. - Fix the top tiling batten as close as possible to the abutment. - Complete tiling in the usual way. - Chase abutment and insert lengths of code 4 lead, no more than 1.5m long; wedge in with small pieces of lead, no less than 450mm apart. - Lead should be wide enough to give at least 150mm cover to top course of tiles, e.g. below 30° this increases to 290mm at 15° rafter pitch. - Vertical upstand should be 75mm-100mm. - Lap each length of lead by no less than 100mm. - Dress lead to the profile of the tiles. - Secure lead flashings with copper or stainless steel clips, with frequency dependent on exposure (see the Lead Sheet Association recommendations).
+- Turn roofing underlay a minimum of 50mm up at the abutment. - Fix the top tiling batten as close as possible to the abutment. - Complete tiling in the usual way. - Chase abutment and insert lengths of code 4 lead, no more than 1.5m long; wedge in with small pieces of lead, no less than 450mm apart. - Lead should be wide enough to give at least 150mm cover to top course of tiles, below 30°.
+Increase cover to.
+290mm at 15 degrees rafter pitch. - Vertical upstand should be 75mm-100mm. - Lap each length of lead by no less than 100mm. - Dress lead to the profile of the tiles. - Secure lead flashings with copper or stainless steel clips, with frequency dependent on exposure (see the Lead Sheet Association recommendations).